 How you have fallen from heaven, heylel ben shachar.

-In plain English, when translated from Hebrew into English, that would read:
+In plain English, when translated from Hebrew into English, that mash-up could then read:

 How you have fallen from heaven, morning star son of dawn.